bft-smart/fabric-orderingservice/README.md

 Query Result: 90
 ```

+Alternatively to typing all these commands manually, you can simply execute `exec_demo.sh` anywhere within the client's container.

 ##### 9. Generate workload.

-Alternitavely, you can instead use special test clients to issue workload into the ordering service.
+You can also use special test clients to issue workload into the ordering service.
 To create a client that receives blocks from channel47:

 ```
 deliver_stdout --server bft.frontend.1000:7050 --channelID channel47